Savannah Guthrie asks for prayers after her mother’s disappearance. Here are key questions surrounding the investigation

 “I need this community to step up and start giving some calls, let us know if you’ve seen something,” Nanos said.

-The sheriff’s department has set up a tip line for people to submit videos or images that may be useful to the investigation and a reward of up to $2,500 is being offered for information leading to an arrest.
+The sheriff’s department set up a tip line for people to submit videos or images that may be useful to the investigation, and a reward of up to $2,500 is being offered for information leading to an arrest.

-Authorities are also looking through digital evidence including using a license plate reader and scrubbing surveillance video.
-Nanos said it is unclear whether a vehicle was involved.
+Authorities are also looking through digital evidence, including by using a license plate reader and scrubbing surveillance video.
+It is unclear whether a vehicle was involved, Nanos said.

-Police are in possession of Guthrie’s cellphone and are looking through that as well, Nanos said.
+Police have Guthrie’s cell phone and are looking through that as well, Nanos said.

 “We take a very strong regional approach to law enforcement in this community,” Nanos said.
 “The Tucson Police Department, sheriff’s department, 10 other local agencies in this valley – I’ve heard from them all.”

-The sheriff was optimistic about his team, saying, in the end, “I really believe that we’ll find her.”
+The sheriff was optimistic, saying, in the end, “I really believe that we’ll find her.”

 Savannah Guthrie is in Arizona, Nanos said.
-The “Today” show opened Monday with a statement from her, which said: “On behalf of our family, I want to thank everyone for the thoughts, prayers and messages of support.
+The “Today” show opened Monday with a statement from her: “On behalf of our family, I want to thank everyone for the thoughts, prayers and messages of support.
 Right now, our focus remains on the safe return of our dear mom.”

 The statement also urged anyone with information to contact the sheriff’s office.

-The anchor’s security team has also been in touch with the sheriff’s department, Nanos said, adding that law enforcement is not aware of any threats toward the TV anchor.
+The anchor’s security team has also been in touch with the sheriff’s department, Nanos said, adding law enforcement is not aware of any threats against the TV anchor.

-In a post on Instagram late Monday, Savannah Guthrie wrote: “Thank you for lifting your prayers with ours for our beloved mom, our dearest Nancy,” and described her mother as a “a woman of deep conviction, a good and faithful servant.”
+“Thank you for lifting your prayers with ours for our beloved mom, our dearest Nancy,” Savannah Guthrie wrote in an Instagram post late Monday, describing her mother as a “a woman of deep conviction, a good and faithful servant.”

 “Raise your prayers with us and believe with us that she will be lifted by them in this very moment.
-We need you,” she wrote, and quoted a passage from the Bible before ending with a solemn message: “Bring her home.”
+We need you,” she wrote, quoting a Bible passage from Isaiah before ending with a solemn message: “Bring her home.”

+Guthrie’s cohosts on “Today” continued their emotional pleas for help in finding Nancy Guthrie on Tuesday’s program.

+“I saw that post from Savannah last night.
+I hit my knees and prayed,” Carson Daly said.
+“I don’t think I’ve ever prayed for anything harder in my life.”

-Savannah Guthrie has often spoken highly of her mother and their close relationship.
-During a celebration of her mom’s 80th birthday on “Today,” Savannah Guthrie described her as someone who has “lived a life of integrity and loyalty.”
-She talked about how her mother raised three kids after losing her father, who died before Savannah’s senior year of high school.
+Savannah Guthrie often has spoken highly of her mother and their close relationship.
+During a celebration of her mom’s 80th birthday on “Today,” the anchor described her as someone who “lived a life of integrity and loyalty” and raised three kids after their father died before Guthrie’s senior year of high school, the anchor said.

-“She has met unthinkable challenges in her life with grit, without self-pity, with determination, and always, always with unshakeable faith,” Savannah Guthrie said during that tribute.
+“She has met unthinkable challenges in her life with grit, without self-pity, with determination, and always, always with unshakeable faith,” Guthrie said in that tribute.

 The-CNN-Wire